AVatLeeds/ELEC2645-project/README.md

 ## Introduction

-I have been working on the content of this repository since the beginning of this semester (January 2022), however, only as of today (April 9th 2022) have I uploaded the content publicly.

-Therefore, any commits before this date represent my various experiments with the ST Nucleo L476RG development board and are intended to serve as the basis for my ELEC2645 module project, the code for which will be uploaded here shortly.
+Here is the ongoing work on my project for ELEC 2645.

+- To build simply run ```make```
+- to flash the compiled application to the Nucleo L476RG development board run ```make flash```
+- To clear up all build files run ```make clean```

-First, some of what I have learned from my experiments.
+First, Here are some of the thinks I have learned while working on my project so far.

 ### **Look mum!
 No operating system**